-But over-crowding breeds violence (as has been demonstrated in experiments with mice).
+But over-crowding breeds violence (as has been demonstrated in behavioral sink experiments with mice).
 The sheer numbers involved serve to magnify and amplify social anomies, deviate behaviour, and antisocial traits.
 In the city, there are more criminals, more perverts, more victims, more immigrants, and more racists per square mile.

 Moreover, only a planned and orderly urbanization is desirable.
 The blights that pass for cities in most third world countries are the outgrowth of neither premeditation nor method.
 These mega-cities are infested with non-disposed of waste and prone to natural catastrophes and epidemics.